Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling/final_output/Project Management.md

 **Task distribution**

+- Initial project idea generation - all
 - System modelling framework - Jakub
-- First principle analysis - Jamie and Jakub
+- First principle analysis - Jamie, Jakub
-- Experimental work - Jamie and Jakub
+- Experimental work - Jamie, Jakub
-- CAD modelling - Oscar
+- CAD modelling and validation - Oscar

+**Team management**

+During the early stages, the team emphasized open communication and mutual support.
+As the project progressed, management adapted to become more structured in response to increasing complexity, particularly in the specification and validation phases.